lobrien0/JupyterHub-docker/scripts/README-scripts.md

 > Currently none of the scripts run by default

-## `userCreate` Scripts
+## `userCreate` Script

-In the case your docker container got destoryed or corrupted this
-script is designed to search a persistant `/home/` volume for users.
-It will then Re-Create the users, set home directory ownership, and
-reset their passwords to `Colorado2022`
+In the case your docker container got destoryed or corrupted this script is designed to search a persistant `/home/` volume for users.
+It will then Re-Create the users, set home directory ownership, and reset their passwords to `Colorado2022`

-> For Security Reasons I could not keep the password
+> For Security Reasons I could not keep the previous password

 ### Running Script

-by default your working directory should be set to the script folder
-so you don't need to get all the way into the dockers bash shell.
+By default your working directory should be set to the script folder so you don't need to get all the way into the dockers bash shell.

 Instead run the following command: